asig/native-oberon/2.3.6/README.md

 software is to create MS-DOS formatted floppy images, and install the software via those images.

-The `create_floppies.sh` script creates images for all the addtional software packages.
+The `create_floppies.sh` script creates images for all the addtional software packages, as well as the NE2000 PCI network driver.
 You can use this script as an example for how to create your own images.